genuinetools/img/README.md

 Standalone, daemon-less, unprivileged Dockerfile and OCI compatible container image builder.

-img is more cache-efficient than Docker and can also execute multiple build stages concurrently, as it internally uses [BuildKit](https://github.com/moby/buildkit)'s DAG solver.
+`img` is more cache-efficient than Docker and can also execute multiple build stages concurrently, as it internally uses [BuildKit](https://github.com/moby/buildkit)'s DAG solver.

+The commands/UX are the same as `docker {build,push,pull,login}` so all you have to do is replace `docker` with `img` in your scripts, command line, and/or life.

 Currently you can run it as unprivileged if you follow the instructions in the [unprivileged mounting](#unprivileged-mounting) section below.